iptc/extra-ext/README.md

 * **api** -> *8888*
 * **ui** -> *80*

-To change the default ports, edit the correspondign section in docker-compose.yaml file.
+To change the default ports, edit the corresponding section in docker-compose.yaml file.
 For example to change the port *8888* used by EXTRA API to another port e.g. *9999*, edit the file as follows:

 ```yaml